 Our guide includes advice on how to weigh providers against each other, and a printable Q&A for when you speak with treatment clinics direct.
 Let's get started.

-Step 1 - Understand What You Need
+Step 1 - What Do You Need?

 - Have you tried treatment previously, without success?
 Or even, tried going it alone without professional help?
-Think about this carefully.

 Rehab In The Right Place